josephmoresena/Rxmxnx.PInvoke.Extensions/README.md

 - <details>
   <summary>GetOffsets(Span&lt;Int32&gt;)</summary>

-  Fills the provided span with the starting byte offsets of each UTF-8 encoded `CString' segment within the current buffer.
+  Fills the provided span with the starting byte offsets of each UTF-8 encoded `CString` segment within the current buffer.
   </details>